 This model is 47.53″ in size (48″ to you and I!) and will offer a 3840 x 2160 “4K” resolution and a 120Hz native refresh rate.
 The screen also uses adaptive-sync to support VRR and is certified under the AMD FreeSync Premium scheme.
 This should also work fine from NVIDIA systems, but it is not yet clear whether the screen will carry the G-sync Compatible certification as well.

 A 1ms G2G response time is quoted and something which should be realistic given the use of OLED technology.
 The specs also include a 10-bit colour depth and a wide colour gamut covering 98% DCI-P3 (130% sRGB relative coverage).

-On the official Gigabyte spec page there is also a 135,000:1 contrast ratio listed thanks to the OLED panel, but quite strangely a rather limited 135 cd/m2 “typical” brightness.
-This is very low really, and perhaps a measure taken by Gigabyte to help mitigate image retention and burn-in issues that are more problematic at high brightness levels.
+On the official Gigabyte spec page there is also a 135,000:1 contrast ratio listed thanks to the OLED panel, but quite strangely a rather limited 130 – 150 cd/m2 “typical” brightness.
+This is very low really, and likely applies to a full screen white pattern or similar.
+It is perhaps a measure taken by Gigabyte to help mitigate image retention and burn-in issues that are more problematic at high brightness levels.

 This should be fine for normal close-up PC usage where the recommended luminance is 120 cd/m2 for normal lighting conditions, but what about for movies, console gaming, PC gaming, more distant viewing, bright rooms?
 Also what happens to this luminance when you enable the Aim Stabilizer BFI function, which always has an impact on screen brightness?
 Perhaps it can achieve higher than this in that operation, time will tell.
 We can’t help feel like this is very limiting on this screen.
 A flicker free operation is specifically listed by the way.